danielgrin/BackEnd-Engineer/README.md

 ### Solution
 As far as I understand it, the most interesting question in this exercise is finding a good way to summarise analytics for a given set of properties.
-As usual there are a number of approachesavailable here, each with advantages and trade-offs.
+As usual there are a number of approaches available here, each with advantages and trade-offs.
 Most important decisions in software development are about identifying acceptable tradeoffs, -balancing business needs with optimal code-craft, simplicity with performance.
 Clarity for power.

 One approach here would be to do as much work as possible using the framework, which gives the advantage of cleaner and more standardised code and architecture.
 With a good framework (like Laravel) we can often deliver business requirements more rapidly this way.
 Here, we might use the ORM to fetch each analytic type one by one and summarise the values using the aggregate and collection functions built into Laravel.